Post Adoption Contact Agreements

 Post adoption contact agreements typically address visitation and provisions for sharing information about the child in the future.
 No matter how well the families get along before the adoption, it is very important that everyone is clear on their expectations after adoption finalization.
 The amount of contact will be decided by the people involved and can range from several times a month to every few years, and can be modified over time as needed.

-In California, post adoption contact agreements are governed by California Family Code section 8616.5 and are further discussed below.
+In California, post adoption contact agreements are governed by California Family Code section 8616.5.
+Please also see CDSS Title 22 Adoption Program Regulations Section 35064 for information.

 General Information Regarding Post Adoption Contact